ITV orders review into Phillip Schofield’s departure from This Morning

 After initially stepping down from the show, Schofield quit ITV altogether last week after revealing he lied about an “unwise but not illegal” affair with a younger colleague.

-In a lengthy statement issued on Friday 26 May, Schofield said: “I am painfully conscious that I have lied to my employers at ITV.”
+In a lengthy statement issued last Friday, Schofield said: “I am painfully conscious that I have lied to my employers at ITV.”

 In response, ITV said it investigated “rumours of a relationship” between Schofield and a This Morning employee in 2020 but said both parties “repeatedly denied” the claims.